Utilitarianism: Wealth maximization

-Criticisms and Responses
+Criticisms and responses

 Because utilitarianism is not a single theory, but rather a cluster of related theories that have been developed over two hundred years, criticisms can be made for different reasons and have different targets.

 Quantifying utility

 A common objection to utilitarianism is the inability to quantify, compare, or measure happiness or well-being.
-Ray Briggs writes in the Stanford Encyclopedia of Philosophy:
+Rachael Briggs writes in the Stanford Encyclopedia of Philosophy:

 Utility understood this way is a personal preference, in the absence of any objective measurement.

 Utility ignores justice

 As Rosen (2003) has pointed out, claiming that act utilitarians are not concerned about having rules is to set up a "straw man".
 Similarly, R.M.
 Hare refers to "the crude caricature of act utilitarianism which is the only version of it that many philosophers seem to be acquainted with."
 Given what Bentham says about second order evils, it would be a serious misrepresentation to say that he and similar act utilitarians would be prepared to punish an innocent person for the greater good.
 Nevertheless, whether they would agree or not, this is what critics of utilitarianism claim is entailed by the theory.